 Systematic introduction to the study of society.
 Basic concepts, methods of study, and theories about societal structures and processes.
 Every semester.
 Not open to students who have credit for former SOCI 201.
-GEP Group D.

-SOCI 111 Honors: Introduction to Sociology
+GEP Group D. SOCI 111 Honors: Introduction to Sociology 3 cr.
 Basic sociological analysis through simulations, selected readings, discussions, and special topics projects.
 Four hrs. lecture and lab projects.
 Credit may not be earned for both SOCI 100 and SOCI 111.
 Every semester.
 Not open to students who have credit for former SOCI 211.
-GEP Group D.

-SOCI 200 Social Problems
+GEP Group D. SOCI 200 Social Problems 3 cr.

-3 cr.

 Description and analysis of conditions that societies define and treat as social problems.
 Analysis of selected problems.
 Every semester.
 Not open to students who have credit for former SOCI 301.
-Prerequisite: SOCI 100 or SOCI
+Prerequisite: SOCI 100 or SOCI 111.

 SOCI 203 Sociology of Deviant Behavior

 3 cr.

 Analysis of various forms of deviance in contemporary society, its functions and dysfunctions, and society's response.
 Every semester.
 Not open to students who have credit for former SOCI 303.
-Prerequisite: SOCI 100 or SOCI
+Prerequisite: SOCI 100 or SOCI 111.

 SOCI 224 Cultural Anthropology

+3 cr.

 Survey of the study of human behavior in simpler tribal and peasant societies as well as in complex civilizations.
 Emphasis on social change.
 Fall.
 Not open to students who have credit for former SOCI 324.
 (GEP Group F)

 SOCI 305 Racial and Cultural Minorities

+3 cr

 Analysis of minority-majority group situations, their causes and consequences.
 Minorities in the United States.
 Every semester.
 Not open to students who have credit for former SOCI 220 or 320.
 Prerequisite: SOCI 100 or SOCI 111.
 Also offered as SOWK 305.
 GEP Group F.

 SOCI 306 The Sociology of African Americans

+3 cr.

 A critical study of the organization of African-American society, its development, the endogenous structures and social processes that compose and define it, and its relationship to and interaction with the people and social forces external to it.
 Variable.
 Also offered as SOWK 306.
 Prerequisite: SOCI 100 or 111.

+SOCI 307 African Americans in Appalachia

+3 cr.

+Examines the rich legacy of African Americans in Appalachia beginning with the Civil War era and ending with the contemporary world.
+Chronologically arranged and interdisciplinary in perspective, the course features the way in which African Americans have been active agents in shaping regional culture, politics, and economics.
+Fall.
+Prerequisite: SOCI 100/111.

 SOCI 310 Statistics for Social Science

+3 cr.

 Study of social scientific applications of univariate, bivariate, and multivariate statistical techniques with emphasis on their logic, interpretation, and application.
 Three hours lecture, one hour lab.
 Every semester.
 Prerequisite: completion of GEP math requirement.
 Also offered as SOWK 310.

 SOCI 311 Basic Research Methods

+3 cr.

 Techniques of research design: testing of hypotheses, sampling, data collection, measurement, and elementary statistical analysis.
 Every semester.
 Prerequisite or corequisite: SOCI/SOWK 310.
 Prerequisite: three courses in sociology or permission of instructor.

 SOCI 312 Applied Social Research

+3 cr.

 Collection and analysis of data to study applied social research problems.
 Research project, or participation in current research projects, required.
 Variable.
 Prerequisite: SOCI/SOWK 310 and SOCI/SOWK 311, or permission of instructor.

 SOCI 322 Social Demography

+3 cr.

 A study of the measurement, analysis and explanation of population size, distribution, composition, changes and problems.
 Variable.
 Prerequisite: SOCI 100 or SOCI 111.

 SOCI 325 Community Analysis

 3 cr.